MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/StorageSolutions/Hybrid-Data.md

 like latency).
 How does my application access the data? </p>

-<p>Connectivity: For a hybrid solution there needs to be a communcation between on-premises and the cloud service
+<p>Connectivity: For a hybrid solution there needs to be a communcation between on-premises and the cloud service.
 By default most services are accessed via a internet facing endpoint (via encrypted data). </p>

 <p> Implementing Hybrid Data Systems </p>